7 Must-Know Google Ads Tips for Financial Advisors

 7. If you want people to call you, use dayparting.

 Dayparting (also called ad scheduling) is when you arrange your ads to show at a certain time.
-Imagine that you are spending money on Google Ads, compete with a call extension, to get people to call your office.
+Imagine that you are spending money on Google Ads, complete with a call extension, to get people to call your office.
 If your office is only open from 9 a.m. to 5 p.m., it is a waste of money for you to show your ad at any other time.
 After all, nobody is there to answer the phone.

 So if you’re running Ads with the intention of getting someone to call your office, which a lot of financial advisors are, make sure that you only run your ads when you’re actually able to take phone calls.